Green Star Energy is now Shell: What happens next?

 - Gift cards from popular shopping, dining and entertainment retailers

-- Pick the perk you want.
+- Picking the perk you want.

-- They’ll deliver it to your doorstep.
+- Having it delivered to your doorstep.

 While customers with a Green Star Energy Perks Rewards account were originally able to receive points with Shell, it appears these rewards are no longer available.